 I'm deeply interested in the design, development and evaluation of cost-effective computer architectures for data science workloads and in the development of innovative algorithms, techniques and software to make data science more impactful.
 I maintain applied interests in sports, public health and economics.

-Exposure in a research laboratory, professional sports and startup ecosystems
+Exposure in a research laboratory, professional sports and venture capital

 Enjoyed my time in Southern California as a double major in mathematics and economics at Pomona College.
 Graduated in May 2018.
 Wrote my mathematics thesis on an original decision tree induction algorithm and my economics senior exercise on the relationship between drug overdose death rates and economic conditions.
 My advisor was Professor Pierangelo De Pace.
 I took the following coursework: